-- 1. Tap HOBO Files and select the file.
+1. Tap

-- 2. Tap i (if applicable) and then

-- 3. Tap Reference Water Level or Water Density.

-- 4. In the Water Parameters screen:

-- Enter a new reference water level value and/or change the water level units.

-- Tap Reference Time and select a time associated with a logged data point for when the reference reading was taken.
-Tap Save to return to the Water Parameters screen. - Change the water density used for the file and/or the units. - 5.
-Tap Save to apply these new settings to the HOBO file and graph.
+- 3. In the Water Parameter screen: - Enter a new reference water level value and/or change the water level units. - Tap Reference Time and select a time associated with a logged data point for when the reference reading was taken.
+Tap Save to return to the Water Parameter screen. - Change the water density used for the file and/or the units. - 4.
+Tap Save to apply these new settings to the data file andgraph.